 What should I serve with Harissa Chickpeas?

-- 1 tablespoon avocado, olive or grapeseed oil
+- 1 tablespoon avocado oil or any oil of choice

 - 3 teaspoons harissa sauce

-- fresh cilantro, basil and/or dill herbs, chopped (approx. 1/4 cup or so)
+- ¼ cup fresh cilantro or basil and/or dill herbs, chopped

 - Heat oil in a skillet over medium heat.
 Add onion and garlic, saute while stirring occasionally for 5 minutes.